Welcome to Financial Services

 Business Insight and Reporting

 Business Insight and Reporting provide analysis, reporting and training on UCs vast array of financial and non-financial data sets.
-We provide some ‘deep drive’ analysis to support management decisions and also actively support other UC staff to do analysis within their areas by facilitating easy access to information.
+We provide some ‘deep dive’ analysis to support management decisions and also actively support other UC staff to do analysis within their areas by facilitating easy access to information.

 Frequently asked questions